EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

            memory: "8Gi"
          volumeMounts:
          - mountPath: /code
-           name: github-code
+           name: gitlab-code
        volumes:
        - name: volume
          persistentVolumeClaim:
           claimName: template-workflow-pvc
-       - name: github-code
+       - name: gitlab-code
          emptyDir:
           sizeLimit: 1Gi
     ```

 1. Change the command argument in the main container to run the code once started.
-Add the URL of the GitHub repo of interest to the `initContainers: command:` tag.
+Add the URL of the GitLab repo of interest to the `initContainers: command:` tag.

     ```yaml
     apiVersion: batch/v1